 The writings in this post are the opinion of the writer.
 Girls Who Travel encourages you to seek professional health if you’re having any sort of mental health issues.

 When I was told I was ready to stop therapy at age 17, I was ecstatic!
 Depression had not beaten me.
 Anorexia had not taken my lust for life away.
-Fast forward 5 years: I’m 22 years old, it’s been almost a year since I ended my last relationship and watched him (thanks to social media) become engaged to someone else.
+Fast forward 5 years.
+I’m 22 years old, it’s been almost a year since I ended my last relationship.
+And I watched him (thanks to social media) become engaged to someone else.
 I had so many negative thoughts floating around my head.
-I went back to old habits – back to struggling with what most people didn’t even think about in day to day life.
+I went back to old habits.
+Back to struggling with what most people didn’t even think about in day to day life.
 But this time, I did not head for therapy.
-I headed for Scotland.
+Instead I headed for Scotland.
 Edinburgh to be exact.
+I needed to change my outlook on life.

-It’s roughly 3pm when I head out to explore and dawdle around at the slowest pace I can muster.
+It’s roughly 3pm when I head out to explore.
+I dawdle around at the slowest pace I can muster.
 I’m usually the first person to rush anywhere, but I wanted to take my time here.
+It was an attempt at changing my outlook on life.

-As my first day in Edinburgh drew to a close, I stood watching the day go by at the top of Calton Hill, feeling like I had conquered the world.
+As my first day of solo travel in Edinburgh drew to a close, I stood watching the day go by at the top of Calton Hill.
+The feeling of having conquered the world washed over me.
 I realized it was the time when most people sat down to their meals, my stomach growled at me to join in the dinner time rush.

 I headed for the restaurant with a pounding heart and sweaty palms.
 I didn’t understand why this seemed so scary.
 Greeted by the friendliest waiter I could have wished for, I made my way to my table.
 Next to the open kitchen, a high table for two, perfect size for a lone diner!